 The locals are really friendly and super easy going.
-On several occasions I walked past waiting taxi drivers are they didn’t even call out to me.
-A walk down by the beach you’re likely to witness fishermen doing their thing.
+On several occasions, I walked past waiting taxi drivers are they didn’t even call out to me.
+On a walk down by the beach, you’re likely to witness fishermen doing their thing.
 Towards the evening I saw about 12 guys hauling in a gigantic fishing net by hand.

 Around San Blas

 One afternoon I was feeling energetic and borrowed a bicycle from my guesthouse and together, with a fellow traveler whom I just met, peddled over to Bahia de Matanchen.
 Most of the six-kilometer road led through marshes where we saw plenty of birdlife.
 Eventually, when we reached Los Islitas near Mantanchen village beach we leaned our bikes against a palm tree and pulled up a chair at a local beach-side restaurant.
 I ordered a whole fish grilled with garlic and a huge coconut to drink.
 After dinner, we took a dip in the bathtub-warm water and explored the rest of Los Islitas by bike.